michalpiszczek/nonstdlib/README.md

 ```
 ## Implementation

 I'm fairly new to Go, but I'm loving it so far!
-I've got another project Going, and this library is sort of a quick detour from that, and as such, it hasn't had too much thought put into it.
+I've got another project Going, and this library is sort of a quick detour from that.

 Here are some things I'm happy with: